DanaTryon/git-cheatsheet/readme.md

 git remote add origin <URL>	Connects your local repository to a remote one (usually on GitHub)
-				using the provided URL.  “origin” is the default name for that remote.
+				using the provided URL.  “origin” is the default name for that remote. git push origin			Pushes your committed changes to the remote repository named “origin.”
+You’ll usually specify a branch.